Titles and Roles

 - Discovery and Developmental Therapeutics

-Bo Liang, PhD, is Assistant Professor in the Department of Biochemistry at Emory University School of Medicine.
+Bo Liang, PhD, is Associate Professor in the Department of Biochemistry at Emory University School of Medicine.
 Dr. Liang also serves as Co-Scientific Adviser of the Robert P. Apkarian Integrated Electron Microscopy Core (IEMC) at Emory University.

 Dr. Liang is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute.